-3.3.4.
+3.4.4.
 Mixed layers

-Arctic mixed layers are shallow in summer as ice melt increases nearsurface stratification, and deepen in winter due to storm-driven wind forcing and brine rejection as the ice cover freezes (Peralta-Ferriz and Woodgate, 2015).
+Arctic mixed layers are shallow in summer as ice melt increases near-surface stratification, and deepen in winter due to storm-driven wind forcing and brine rejection as the ice cover freezes (Peralta-Ferriz and Woodgate, 2015).
 As mixed layers deepen in winter, heat in the warm Pacific and Atlantic water masses may be entrained into the surface layer.
-Winter mixed layer depths in the model are generally deeper than ITP observations, particularly in the western Arctic (fig. 10d, Table 3), with discrepancies of 20-30 m.
-Histograms of winter mixed layer depth from observed and modeled ITP profiles show clear separation between the modeled and observed winter mixed layers in both the eastern and western Arctic (fig. 12a,b).
+Winter mixed layer depths in the model are generally deeper than ITP observations, particularly in the western Arctic (Fig. 9d and h, Table 3), with discrepancies of 20-40 m.
+Histograms of winter mixed layer depth from observed and modeled ITP profiles show clear separation between the modeled and observed winter mixed layers in both the eastern and western Arctic (Fig. 12a,b).
 The mean observed winter mixed layer depth in the western Arctic is 46 m (standard deviation 7 m), while the winter mean modeled mixed layer depth in the western Arctic reaches 85 m (standard deviation 10 m).
 There is a similar but slightly smaller discrepancy in the eastern Arctic, with an observed winter mixed layer mean of 43 m (standard deviation 9 m) and a modeled mean of 77 m (standard deviation 5 m).
 During the summer, this discrepancy vanishes, with modeled and observed means agreeing to within 10 m in both the eastern and western Arctic.

-To summarize, in examining both climatologies and simultaneous ITP data, we find that the UH8to2 modeled water column has a realistic structure, with halocline stratification, a persistent Atlantic Water temperature maximum, and is fresher and cooler in the western Arctic compared to eastern basin (fig. 8).
-Some biases in the UH8to2 simulation are observed, in particular:
+To summarize, in examining both climatologies and simultaneous ITP data, we find that the UH8to2 modeled water column has a realistic structure, with halocline stratification, a persistent Atlantic Water temperature maximum, and is fresher and cooler in the western Arctic compared to eastern basin (Fig. 8).
+Some biases in the UH8to2 simulation are observed and are similar in magnitude to those found in other Arctic models discussed in the Introduction.
+In particular:

-- Modeled UH8to2 Atlantic Water is warmer and shallower than in both the WOA18 climatology and ITPs, particularly in the eastern Arctic. (fig. 8, 9, 10, and 11). - The model is largely lacking Pacific Summer Water, which appears as a striking temperature maximum in ITP observations (fig. 8, 10, and 11). - Model winter mixed layers are deeper than in observations, particularly in the western Arctic.
-This discrepancy is associated with a generally weaker salinity gradient, leading to lower upper ocean stratification (fig. 8, 10 and 12).
+- Modeled UH8to2 Atlantic Water is warmer and shallower than in both the WOA18 climatology and ITPs, particularly in the eastern Arctic.
+(Figs. 8, 11, 9, and 10). - The model is largely lacking Pacific Summer Water, which appears as a striking temperature maximum in ITP observations (Figs. 8, 9, and 10). - Model winter mixed layers are deeper than in observations, particularly in the western Arctic.
+This discrepancy is associated with a generally weaker salinity gradient, leading to lower upper-ocean stratification (Figs. 8, 9 and 12).